dperique/commentary_openstack-helm/README.md

 So I can ping the Internet and resolve the `novncproxy.openstack.svc.cluster.local` variable.

+## Getting the console to work

+Continuing on from DNS debugging to finally getting console to work ...

-Let's try to make the service a NodePort.
+Let's try to make the `novncproxy` a NodePort.
 I created the first file below by doing `kubectl -n openstack edit svc novncproxy`.
 I created the second one by copy/paste and changing it to a NodePort type: